 Rooms at the Row NYC Hotel

-Admittedly, my room was tiny, but that’s not surprising for such a central NYC location.
+Admittedly, my standard room was tiny, but that’s not surprising for such a central NYC location.
 It was perfect for my purposes, however, because I really just needed a place to spend the night.
-The room included such amenities as free WiFi, a hairdryer, a television, a comfortable bed, and a work desk.
+The room included such amenities as free WiFi, a hairdryer, a television, a comfortable bed, television, and a work desk.
+There was a small closet as well.

 Amenities at the Row NYC Hotel

-In addition to the location, there are some great hotel amenities at the Row NYC.
-My room, booked through the hotel, included a complimentary breakfast at District M. I was able to get a beverage, pastry, and fruit for my breakfast before I headed out to the airport.
+In addition to the central New York City location, there are some great hotel amenities at the Row NYC.
+My room, booked directly through the hotel, included a complimentary breakfast at District M. It was a limited breakfast, but I was able to get a beverage, pastry, and fruit for my breakfast before I headed out to the airport.
+This was a perk that was offered specifically for those booking direct through the hotel, and may vary depending on when you book.

-There’s also a fitness center, a food hall, a shop, and a cycle studio in the building.
-In the lobby, you’ll find a group of iMacs and printers that can be used.
-I headed there to print out my Broadway ticket confirmation.
+There’s also a fitness center, a food hall, a salon, a candy shop, a sundries shop, and a cycle studio in the building.
+In the lobby, you’ll find a group of iMacs and printers that can be used by guests.
+I headed there to print out my Broadway ticket confirmation as well as my new boarding pass.
+It’s nice to have these available.

 Resort Fee (Facilities Fee at the Row NYC Hotel)